dusanCemovic/mediaStore/README.md

     ```
     php artisan serve
     ```
-11. Open `http://127.0.0.1:8000/api/ping` which will show that connection to api is enabled
+11. Open `http://127.0.0.1:8000/api/ping` which will show that connection to api is enabled (this api is excluded from auth)

 ## Notes